 Nextiva Extensions and Routing

 Nextiva includes flexible routing so you can send calls to the right person or queue every time.
-Build rules by department, skill, caller input, or priority.
+Build rules by department, caller input, schedule, or priority.
 This is especially useful for companies with multiple product lines or service tiers.

 Create schedules for business hours, holidays, and after-hours handling.
 Set distinct greetings for each scenario, and route off-hours calls to voicemail, on-call rotations, or overflow answering services.
 Clear flows reduce missed calls and improve customer satisfaction.